judepops/judepops.github.io/_pages/about.md

 🧬 My primary research interests are in multi-omics anlaysis and gene expression regulation.

-🏢 Having developed a strong research portfolio during my Undergraduate degree in Biochemisty and Master's degree in Bioinformatics, I am currnently utilising my robust biological foundation and diverse computational skillset to contribute to early stages in development of Nucleome's drug discovery pipeline.
+🏢 Having developed a strong research portfolio during my BSc in Biochemisty and MSc in Bioinformatics, I am currently utilising my robust biological foundation and diverse computational skillset to contribute to early stages in development of Nucleome's drug discovery pipeline.

 # Selected Skills